-- WASA's consultation, if necessary, with customers and Minister/Ministry. - Submission of the draft Business Plan to the RIC. - RIC's assessment of, and guidance on, the draft Business Plan.
+- WASA's consultation, if necessary, with its customers and Ministry. - Submission of the draft Business Plan to the RIC. - RIC's assessment of, and guidance to WASA on, the draft Business Plan.

 • RIC's Assessment of the completed Business Plan: